 A good artist is a solitary person, or is always surrounded by people?

-A good artist is the one who make good artworks, otherwise he can do what he prefer.
+A good artist is the one who makes good artworks, otherwise he can do what he prefers.

 One of your works in verse: